Hidden Dunes Beach & Tennis Resort

 Broadly speaking there are two seasons: winter (from November through Spring Break) when the snowbirds come down often drawn by the tennis,

 and summer (from March through October), when families predominate.
 Activity at the tennis center alters with the season.
-In winter, the calendar lists weekly round robins and clinics and the clientele is likely to be older; in the height of summer, there are weekly men's, women's and mixed doubles round robins, drill clinics, and clinics for kids.
+In winter, the calendar lists weekly round robins and clinics and the clientele is likely to be older; in the height of summer, there are drill clinics, and clinics for kids.
 During the shoulder season, the club often gets more tennis teams.

 During any season, if you walk into the pro shop you will get a warm reception and an offer to find some way to get you on the court.
 Game matching is one of their strongest services because the staff draws not only on members and guests but also on a stable of local players.
 "It's a small quaint little place, " says Broxson, "and people like that it's laid back, relaxed."